 3. Side Effects of Soy on the Hormone Level

-Soybean contains high amount of phytoestrogens that can cause hormonal imbalance, low sperm count, estrogen dominance and infertility.
+Soybean contains a high amount of phytoestrogens that can cause hormonal imbalance, low sperm count, estrogen dominance and infertility.

 4. Soy Allergy